torbendury/torbendury.github.io/_posts/2021-11-25-setup-raspberry-pi-as-vpn.md

 ---
 layout: post
 title: Set Up Your Raspberry Pi As a VPN
-categories: [Homelab, Home, Raspberry Pi, VPN, OpenVPN]
+categories: [Home Lab, Raspberry Pi]
 ---

 Learn how to set up your spare Raspberry Pi as a VPN into your home network.
 Browse the internet safely through your known network and hide your traffic from e.g. open WiFi hotspots.